Private Water Network

 - Member directory with a community-wide search option.

-- While NEHA membership is not required to be a member of the Network; a MyNEHA account to login, which you can get without being a NEHA membership.
+Join the Public Health NetworkA NEHA membership is not required to be a member of the PWN.
+You will need a MyNEHA account to login, which you can get without being a NEHA membership.

 We hope to expand the PWN membership to include individuals from every state and territory in the country.
 We are particularly interested in new members working with the following agencies/organizations: